C2SM/c2sm.github.io/docs/tools/extpar.md

 All information around this software can be found in the [official EXTPAR documentation :material-open-in-new:](https://c2sm.github.io/extpar/){:target="_blank"}.

-## Support status

-The `master` branch is continuously being tested on `co2` (ETHZ) and `levante` (DKRZ).

 ## Web Interface

-Currently, C2SM, in collaboration with MeteoSwiss and DWD, is preparing a web interface for generating external parameter files on the ICON grid.
-A first beta version will be launched in March 2025.
+[Zonda](zonda.md) is the web interface for generating EXTPAR data on ICON triangular grids, developed by C2SM in collaboration with MeteoSwiss and DWD.
+It is publicly available at [zonda.ethz.ch :material-open-in-new:](https://zonda.ethz.ch/){:target="_blank"}.